top of page

 * What regrets taught me the most about who I want to be?

 Guilty feelings aren’t about self-punishment.
-It’s about self-leadership.
+Lean into self-leadership instead.

-You’re not here to be perfect.
+You’re not a human to be perfect.
 You’re here to be whole.
-And every misstep—if you face it with courage—can become part of your becoming.
+And every misstep, when you face it with courage, can become part of your healing and becoming more.

 All rights reserved.
 HMKcoaching 2025.